milkypostman/mindmeister2md/README.md

 By default the script outputs the markdown to the screen.
 There is an optional command-line argument (`-o`) which will write the markdown to a file.

 For the UNIX geeks: Only the generate markdown is sent to standard output (`STDOUT`).
-For Mac users this means the ability to copy the markdown to the copy buffer:
+So the markdown can easily be piped to other commands,

 		./mindmeister2md.rb my first ipad map | wc -l